-December is traditionally the time of year when you get a chance to sit down with your umpteenth hot chocolate and mince pie to reflect then review what you have achieved in the year gone by against your new year’s resolutions perhaps and certainly against targets set out by your employer!
+December is traditionally the time of year when you get to sit down with your umpteenth hot chocolate and mince pie to reflect and then review what you have achieved in the year gone by against your new year’s resolutions, perhaps and certainly against targets set out by your employer!

 However, I think it is also important to take stock and think about the “softer” elements of the lessons learned- certainly in terms of what behaviors you would change to improve your performance, what you will change next year in terms of your attitude towards situations and even who you will try and avoid next year…..

 I challenged my colleagues to also think about what they have learned most this year, and this is our summary; we hope you find it useful, and we would be interested to know whether you have

 We always get signed terms agreed upon upfront with any hiring client we want to partner with, which have clear clauses surrounding fees, payment terms, and rebate periods.
 Ordinarily, our clients have been previous users, and so there is rarely an issue around paying us once a candidate is placed- all part and parcel of contingency recruitment.

 However, you meet a client who is through a recommendation, and you agree on fees by email; however, you don’t get the actual signed document assuming the email agreement is enough.
 A word of caution- if this client turns into your worst nightmare and refuses to pay your full fee-splitting hairs over this, a signed document is the only way to protect your business.

 Sadly, this scenario resulted in this client being removed as a partner to our brand for us, trust is the most important thing, and we could never place someone else into a business that breaches

 that so viciously.
 We will certainly be very cautious taking on new clients going forward and always with signed terms.
 Has this happened to you?
 What was the outcome?